brillout/wildcard-api/docs/intro.template.md

 For example if you use SQL, then SQL and a custom API is vastly more powerful than any generic API.

 ##### Disadvantage

+A custom API is problematic when
+ - Third parties need to access your data
+ - Your application is developed by a large team

+A generic API is

+Third party clients are developed indepentently of your server and a tight frontend-backend is not possible.

+The bigger your applications the more it can make sense to have the backend developed indepentently of the frontend.

 Third parties are developed by, well, third parties.
 .
 The development is decoupled.